-East Bay Regional Park District has over 65 regional parks all over the East Bay area.
-There are over 120,536 acres of land, 1,250 miles of trails, picnic and camping areas, and several swimming spots making it one of the most unique park districts in the country.
-When it comes to planning a special event the East Bay Regional Park District offers many services to make your event easier to plan.
+East Bay Regional Park District has over 73 regional parks all over the East Bay area.
+There are over 125,000 acres of land, 1,250 miles of trails, 55 miles of shoreline, picnic and camping areas, and several swimming spots - making it one of the most unique park districts in the country.
+When it comes to planning a special event, the East Bay Regional Park District offers many services to make your event easier to plan.
 If required, lifeguards, public safety officers, additional staff, and sanitation trailer rentals may be available at an additional cost.
 In some locations picnic and camping reservations are available.

 When do you need a Special Event Permit?

 Special event permits are required for events such as walkathons, organized trainings, athletic competitions, festivals, or other organized activities.
 In addition to the criteria above, a permit is also required for:

 - Events that are advertised and/or are open to the public

 - Events that go beyond the scope of “normal” park use

 - Training runs or walks of 30 or more people

 - Non-EBRPD agencies or individuals sponsoring smaller and/or on-going classes or programs

 - Events that require partial or exclusive use of an area of the park

 If you are not sure if your event requires a special event permit or not, please email the Reservations Supervisor SpecialEventPermit@ebparks.org with information about your requested activity and they will respond with additional information.